springernature/frontend-toolkits/README.md

    As above, but run on CI.
 Do not use locally.

+* `npm run context`

+   This is run as part of the boostrap commands and installs the correct version of `brand-context` in each package's dependencies, for testing and validation.
+You can also run this with the `-n` flag to specify a package name.
+This will install the `brand-context` for that package only e.g. `npm run context -- -n name-of-package`

 * `npm run create`

    Run the `create` script from the [frontend package manager](https://github.com/springernature/frontend-package-manager#package-creation).